-The first round of the competition at CWRU will be virtual to allow participation as broadly as possible.
-The inaugural competition finale at CWRU is planned for Friday, February 25, 2022, 12:45 - 3:00 pm in the Tinkham Veale University Center.
-This will be a primarily in-person event, but will be made available to those who need to access it remotely.
+The third annual competition at CWRU will be held on February 16, 2024, 12:45 - 3:30 PM in the Tinkham Veale University Center Ballroom.
 During the competition, each student will have three minutes and only a single slide to effectively explain their research and its significance in a language appropriate to a non-specialist audience.
-Top-rated presenters will receive prizes.
-Boxed lunches and drinks will be served at 12:15.
-Snacks and drinks will be available later in the afternoon.

-- April 26, 2022: Winners of the CWRU competition will be celebrated at the 2022 Graduate Award Ceremony (Tinkham Veale University Ballroom)
+- Late Spring Semester 2024: Winners of the CWRU competition will be celebrated at the 2023 Graduate Awards Ceremony.
+More information will be posted soon.

 - CWRU students enrolled in either a Master’s or Doctoral program with an original research project may compete.